 • Meeting secured with Minister of Home Affairs by CEO SATSA – leads to meeting with Minister Gigaba early October.
 Grant Thorton report presented – no response to the report at all to date.
 (Read more: ‘New South African Visa Regulations Postponed‘ Editor).

-• Minister Gigaba announces postponement of implementation of birth certificates until 1st June 2015 and establishment of a tourism task force to look into the implementation of the regulations.
+• Minister Gigaba announces the postponement of the implementation of birth certificates until 1st June 2015 and establishment of a tourism task force to look into the implementation of the regulations.

-• Minister Gigaba reneges on deal struck with Minister Hanekom and now official copy of birth certificates as well as supporting documentation required.
+• Minister Gigaba reneges on the deal struck with Minister Hanekom and now an official copy of birth certificates as well as supporting documentation required.
 (Read more: ‘TBCSA Immigration Report Leaked‘ Editor).

 • State of the Nation address – President Zuma announces a review to balance interests of tourism and security.